 Staying Truly Close Is About Presence, Not Proximity

-As one grandmother put it: “I may not live next door, but I want my grandkids to always know I’m just one call, one letter, or one silly video away.”
+As one grandmother shared, she may not live next door, but her grandkids always know she is one call, one letter, or one quiet moment away.

 Written by the ZestYears Editorial Team